 The world is a changing place, and nowhere is that more apparent than the ebbs and flows of Canada’s small business market.
-Just ask Lisa Taylor, a strategic workforce consultant and founder of Challenge Factory, a talent strategy and career management firm based in Toronto.
+Just ask Lisa Taylor, a strategic workforce consultant and founder of career management firm based in Toronto.
 For her recently-launched book, Retain and Gain: Career Management for Small Business, Taylor conducted in-depth interviews with small and medium businesses across Canada to learn about the talent management issues they’re dealing with today.
 The result: a clear look at the changing face of Canadian small businesses in 2017.

 We sat down with Taylor to discuss three major SMB trends for 2017, and how they are impacting hiring in the coming year.